Taming-the-BEAST/Skyline-plots/README.md

 </figure>
 <br>

-This sets the number of segments equal to 4 (the parameter dimension), which means {% eqinline N_e %} will be allowed to change 3 times between the tMRCA and the present (if we have {% eqinline d %}  segments, {% eqinline N_e %} is allowed to change {% eqinline d-1 %} times.
+This sets the number of segments equal to 4 (the parameter dimension), which means {% eqinline N_e %} will be allowed to change 3 times between the tMRCA and the present (if we have {% eqinline d %}  segments, {% eqinline N_e %} is allowed to change {% eqinline d-1 %} times).

 We can leave the rest of the priors as they are and save the XML file.
 We want to shorten the chain length and decrease the sampling frequency so the analysis completes in a reasonable time and the output files stay small.
 (Keep in mind that it will be necessary to run a longer chain for parameters to mix properly).